frasermince/evergreen/Output/Muzero.md

 $$
 a^k = \argmax_{a}\left[ Q(s,a) + P(s,a) \cdot\frac{\sqrt{ \textstyle\sum_{b} N(s,b)}}{1 + N(s,a)}\cdot \left( c_{1} + \log \left(\frac{\left( \textstyle\sum_{b} N(s,b) + c_{2} + 1 \right)}{c_{2}}\right) \right)\right]
 $$
-As you can see we are now utilizing a probability distribution $P(s,a)$ to bias which action we take.
-We start by preferring actions with lower visit counts and high probabilities but over time the $Q(s,a)$, or the state action value, will be weighed more.
+As you can see we are now utilizing a probability distribution $P(s,a)$ as a predictor to bias which action we take.
+We start by preferring actions with lower visit counts and high probabilities but over time the $Q(s,a)$, or the state action value, will have more weight.
+This means we first explore proportional to the probability of the policy but as simulations continue we begin to exploit the value $Q(s,a)$ more and more.

-Where the first part $Q(s,a)$ controls exploitation and the rest controls exploration.
 *Factored out this would be:*
 $$